 Just a few kilometres from Young near the tiny village of Greenethorpe is the stunning Iandra Castle.
 Open only a handful of times during the year, it is well worth making sure you time your visit to coincide with Iandra’s Open Days.

 Hilltops Region Tourism – A great time to visit Young is during the annual Cherry Festival.
-It’s on in 2018 from 30th November to 2nd December.
+Due to Covid 19 the next Cherry Festival won’t be held until December 2021.
+But don’t let that deter you from visiting this wonderful town.